testfairy/docs/docs/061_Continuous_Integration/6_Microsoft_App_Center.md

 ```

-## 2. Configure a Post Build Step.
+## 2. Verify a Post Build Step exists.

-Use this file as a `post build script` for your project, so your app gets uploaded aytomatically.
+App-center will use this file as a `post build script` for your project, so your app gets uploaded aytomatically.

 ![](/img/continuous-integration/appcntr-1.png)